Troubleshoot SSL Issues

 $ ./certbot-auto certonly --webroot -w /opt/bitnami/apps/APPNAME/htdocs/

 Did you replace the SSL certificates correctly?

-In some cases, the certificates aren't properly uploaded to the server, so Apache is still using the dummy ones.
+In some cases, the certificates aren’t properly uploaded to the server, so the server is still using the dummy ones.
 Perform the following checks:

-- Check that the certificate files are located in:
+Check that the certificate files are located as below for Apache:

 Are you using any load balancer like ELB?